 on the opposite rim, unusual because of especially intricate masonry and the differing geometries of the two turrets - one horseshoe-shaped, the other oval.

-The other villages are much less visited as they are largely undeveloped, not well signposted and reached only by unmaintained dirt roads.
+The other five ancient villages are much less visited as they are largely undeveloped and not well signposted, and four are reached only by unmaintained dirt roads.

 Only one is in Utah - the Cajon

-site on the Navajo Reservation, 9 miles to the southwest.
-The other four are in Colorado - isolated locations surrounded by anonymous BLM land that is now part of the large Canyons of the Ancients National Monument, established in 2001.
-Horseshoe
+site on the Navajo Reservation, 9 miles southwest, near the upper end of Allen Canyon.
+The other four are in Colorado - isolated locations surrounded by anonymous BLM land that is now part of the large Canyons of the Ancients National Monument

-are the closest, requiring just a 2 mile drive on unpaved roads and like the Little Ruin site have scattered buildings on rocky canyon rims in a similar mixed state of preservation.
+are the closest, requiring just a one mile drive on an unpaved road, and like the Little Ruin site have scattered buildings on rocky canyon rims in a similar mixed state of preservation.
 Many ruins are completely unexcavated and often consist of just an earthen mound with stones on top.
 Straying from the official path is not encouraged though some buildings cannot be seen otherwise.
 Holly

-is further down the approach road, while the final site is the even more remote Cutthroat Castle
+is further down the approach road, while a little way east is the more remote Cutthroat Castle Group

-.
-It is different to the other settlements as most dwellings are built within a canyon, not on the rim, and also because it has a number of kivas - circular ceremonial houses not found elsewhere in Hovenweep.
+, which is different to the other settlements as most dwellings are built within a canyon, not on the rim, and also because it has a relatively large number of kivas - circular ceremonial houses not found elsewhere in Hovenweep.
+The final site is Goodman Canyon

 The nearest towns with hotels close to Hovenweep National Monument are Blanding